Melvin-Yellow-Projects/Project-Fort/README.md

 			- [ ] walls move with priority
 			- [ ] walls can be cursed
 			- [ ] walls can not be cursed
-		- [ ] some built in maps or simply be able to transfer map over client
-		- [ ] server client relationship
 	- Graphics
 		- [x] hexcell lights up when mouse is tracing over it
 		- [x] death animation